Lijp411/City-BIS/README.md

   If you find this repo helpful, please give us a star.
 For any questions, please contact us via lijp57@mail2.sysu.edu.cn.

 ## Acknowledgement
 -  This work is built upon the KPConv.
+-  We sincerely thank the [FreeReg](https://github.com/WHU-USI3DV/FreeReg) for readme template.